kovidgoyal/calibre/manual/gui.rst

     1. **Library**: This is a collection of books stored in your calibre library on your computer.

-    2. **Device**:  This is a collection of books stored in your ebook reader.
+    2. **Device**:  This is a collection of books stored in your e-book reader.
 It will be available when you connect the reader to your computer.

 Many operations, such as adding books, deleting, viewing, etc., are context sensitive.
 So, for example, if you click the :guilabel:`View` button when you have the **Device** catalog selected, calibre will open the files on the device to view.
 If you have the **Library** catalog selected, files in your calibre library will be opened instead.